Portable Education Program (PEP)

 The Museum now offers to US educators three Portable Education Programs about Colonial America life for fourth grade classrooms.
 Each PEP focuses on two aspects of 18th century life that both students and teachers explore through hands-on object-based learning.
 Our new PEPs are: Food and Clothing, Money and Jobs, and School and Play.

-PEP is developed for fourth grade and aligned with Common Core standards.
+PEP is developed for fourth grade and aligned with national standards.
 Each PEP contains five lesson plans and accompanying objects.

 PEP: Food & Clothing